Chapter 14

 God is Long Suffering

-To see this, let us go and read the prayer that the prophet Nehemiah once said concerning the disobedience of Israel and God’s long suffering over them.
-As you read this prayer, try to hear how much God suffered over the disobedience of His people.
-His suffering, although much greater than any human being, is much like the way parents would suffer and agonize over the disobedience of their children as they would watch them waste away their lives.
+To see this, let us read the prayer the prophet Nehemiah once said concerning the disobedience of Israel and God’s long suffering over them.
+As you read this prayer, try to hear how much God suffered over the disobedience of His people while He watched them waste away their lives.

 Nehemiah 9:28-31